Use a manifest file to configure your app

 - Maintain consistent app setup across accounts or environments

-- Compare configuration between versions, and rollback to previous configuration
+- Compare the configuration between versions, and rollback to the previous configuration

 - Integrate version-controlled manifests into automated pipelines for promotion and testing